 One sign to watch out for: inflation.
 Weniger says that inflation helps value stocks more than it does growth stocks.
-The Federal Reserve is doing a lot to stoke inflation where it can.
+Inflation reached its highest level in 40 years in early 2022.

-Still, many investors expect that value will eventually return to outperformance, and they point to studies showing that eventually the market does re-rate value stocks.
+Many investors point to long-term studies showing that eventually the market does re-rate value stocks.

 “Our research shows that value investing continues to be a reliable way for investors to increase expected returns going forward,” says Crill.
 He suggests that the longer you stay invested, the more likely value is to outperform, since “history tells us value can show up in bunches.”

 And a plain old “correction” in stocks or a bear market may return value stocks to favor.
 With lower expectations built into their prices, value stocks often don’t suffer the kind of downturn that higher-valued stocks do when the market sells off.

 “Bull market leaders are often bear market laggards, so it could be that the market hitting a rough patch is what causes beleaguered value stocks to outperform, much as they did from 2000 to 2002, when that era’s go-go stocks came back to earth,” says Weniger.